 This kilometer walk along the roadway passes several complexes of reijinhi, stones commemorating mountain ascetics who trained on Ontake-san.
 Important groups surround Fukan-do, across from Kurumizawa Ryokan, and Isshin-do across from Sakura Soba.
 Fukan-do is dedicated to Fukan-gyoja, the founder of the pilgrimage trail from Otaki.
 Isshin was his disciple and was responsible for the spread of the Ontake faith throughout 18th century Japan.

-Sakura Soba is a great place to stop for lunch; Otaki’s pure water gives it some of the best soba in Kiso.
+Sakura Soba is a great place to stop for lunch; Otaki’s pure water gives it some of the best soba noodles in Kiso.
 As you approach the turnoff for the second station, on clear days Ontake-san looms up ahead, providing the first view of the mountain on the route.
 If you’re not ready for lunch, the Himeya bakery offers snacks like apple pie and local seasonal specialties like hobamaki.

 Stage 3: Second station to the San-go-may (third station)